mcabrex/tonegraph/README.md

 - **Flat Embed / REST API** - Flat's Embed allows the user to view and play the sheet music on the browser.
 It's API allows us to parse data from a MusicXML file.
 - **ChartJS** - No-fuss charting library run on HTML5 Canvas

-# ⚙️How It Works
+# How It Works
-## Deriving frequencies from Music Theory 🎼
+## Deriving frequencies from Music Theory

 The first hurdle for this project was to find a way to derive frequencies from theory, there is after all no actual sound waves coming from just a simple sheet of music.
 Forunately the formula for the frequency of notes is already out there: